-At night, the streets of Madrid, light pollution is such that it is almost impossible to see the dé paintings.
-For neighboring pharmacies open at night, it will be m & ecirc; sometimes difficult to me & nbsp; asleep, the light & egrave, green and re irr dé she signs invading neighboring apartments.
+At night in the streets of Madrid, light pollution is such that it is almost impossible to see the stars.
+For neighbors of pharmacies open at night, it will even be difficult to get to sleep, the green light of stores and unreal invading neighboring apartments.

 “Of all the environmental pollution that can be found in the city of Madrid, the most evident is light pollution, so much so that in our sky we can never see the Milky Way and hardly any stars.
 This overillumination is evident to the naked eye at a distance of more than 200 kms and produces a glow that can be seen with a medium-size telescope for more than 700 kms.

 It is therefore very surprising, that at a time when the European Union is so careful with issues of environmental pollution, the Dept. of the Environment of the City Council of Madrid rules for illuminated signs, adopted a couple of years ago, changed the rules for pharmacy signs, to allow them to be replaced with much more powerful ones.

 So much light emanates from the new crosses that the environment that surrounds each pharmacy, is permanently tinted a deep, vibrant and unnatural green color.
 Objectively speaking, one could say that the majority of the urban green spaces in our city, are more the result of erroneous illuminated sign rules than the commitment of our institutions to provide the city with places where you can be in contact with nature.

 In addition to the obvious color change of the streets, the neighbors who live in the vicinity of 24 hour pharmacies, have watched impotently as every night their rooms become disturbing green places, in which life and the perception of what happens in them is altered, without being able to do anything to avoid it.